solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ## Security Considerations

-The transaction receipt tree is expected to be used for inclusion proof that demonstrate successful inclusion of a transaction.
+The transaction receipt tree is expected to be used for transaction inclusion proofs.
+For example, an inclusion proof might attest that a token transfer has succeeded.
 Such proofs may then be relied on to provide financial services.

 It is thus important to ensure that proofs cannot be forged.